Dynamically emergent correlations in Brownian particles subject to simultaneous non-Poissonian resetting protocols

-The values $H^{\infty}$ and $H_i^{\infty}$ for $i=1,2,3,4$ are positive constants.
-The case \ref{case:bounded} is particularly interesting since it tells us that, fixed the size of the box $L$, it contains for sure at least a fraction $\kappa=\frac{N_L}{N}=\text{erf}\left(\sqrt{\frac{rL^2}{4DT}}\right) $ of particles.
+The case \ref{case:bounded} is particularly interesting since it tells us that, fixed the size of the box $L$, it contains for sure at least a fraction $\kappa_c=\frac{N_L}{N}=\text{erf}\left(\sqrt{\frac{rL^2}{4DT}}\right) $ of particles.
 This reflects the fact that imposing a maximum inter-reset time confines the particles more tightly around the origin than in the other cases.